gatomek/gatomek.github.io/docs/index.md

 I enjoy my profession everyday [^2].

 PS.
-Also developing myself in the area of Python and JavaScript (React) after-hours.
+Also developing my skills a little in the areas of Python and JS (React) after-hours.

 [^1]: perheps "was" ;)
 [^2]: fast everyday ;)